 The Project

 The most innovative component of this project is the development of multi-use facilities to be used throughout the year to generate revenue for academic programming and student success.
-In addition to the conference center, and as suggested by the project consultant, the project will potentially include a mix of arts and entertainment, dining, retail, office space, lodging and other uses that support economic development and the university’s academic mission.
+In addition to the conference center, and as suggested by the project consultant, the project will include a mix of arts and entertainment, dining, retail, office space, lodging, student housing, parking, and other uses that support economic development and the university’s academic mission.

-The transformational changes to the Anderson Family Football Complex and David Booth Kansas Memorial Stadium – one of the nation’s oldest football venues – will create a world-class experience for fans and student-athletes.
+The transformational changes to the Anderson Family Football Complex and David Booth Kansas Memorial Stadium – one of the nation’s oldest football venues – has already created a world-class experience for fans and student-athletes.
 Currently, the University of Kansas generates $192 million and 2,600 jobs for the Kansas economy, and the Gateway District will greatly enhance those figures in the future.

-Phase 1 includes the recently completed weight room and locker room renovations to Anderson Family Football Complex, a complete new build of the southwest, west and north sides of David Booth Kansas Memorial Stadium, as well as the conference center on the north end.
-Future phases of the project will then focus on the south and east portions of the stadium as well as the entertainment, dining, retail and other potential aspects of the Gateway District.
+Phase 1, which was completed before the 2025 football season, included weight room and locker room renovations to Anderson Family Football Complex, a complete new build of the southwest, west and north sides of David Booth Kansas Memorial Stadium, as well as the conference center on the north end.

 Conference